-The anticipation building surrounding the Fitbit Versa 4, has reached its apex, with the device officially launched on the Fitbit website.
-The latest in the mid-range Versa line of Fitbit products is coming to your wrist soon.
+The anticipation building surrounding the Fitbit Versa 4 has reached its apex, with the device officially launched and available on the Fitbit website.
+The latest in the mid-range Versa line of Fitbit products has certainly arrived in style.

 Fitbit Versa 4: Release Date

-Our prediction that the Versa 4 would be released in September has proven true; Fitbit has finally released its new range of products.
+Our prediction that the Versa 4 would be released in September has proven true; Fitbit's new range of products have officially been released.

-Pre-orders can now be placed for the Versa 4 and Sense 2.
-As per the Fitbit website, these will be shipped on 23rd September in the US, and 29th September for those in the UK.
+Orders can now be placed for both the Versa 4 and Sense 2.
+They were shipped on 23rd September in the US, and have been available since the 29th September for those in the UK.

-The Inspire 3 is coming out slightly earlier, with a shipping date of the 15th for both US and the UK.
+The Inspire 3 came out slightly earlier, landing on the 15th of September for both US and the UK.

 Specs and Features

-There was much speculation about whether Fitbit would drop their proprietary OS in favour of Wear OS, but now it's confirmed that Fitbit OS is continuing as the standard OS for the new autumn line of Fitbit products.
+There was much speculation about whether Fitbit would drop their proprietary OS in favour of Wear OS, but it's now been confirmed that Fitbit OS is continuing as the standard OS for the new autumn line of Fitbit products.

-Though if you were really hoping for a Wear OS Fitbit, there's still a chance; Fitbit has announced that they are working on the Google Pixel watch, and will be supplying the Health focused aspects of the watch, whilst google will be providing the rest.
+Though if you were really hoping for an original Wear OS Fitbit, the brand has announced that they are working on the Google Pixel watch, and will be supplying the Health focused aspects of the watch, whilst google will be providing the rest.
 It's worth noting that these watches will only be compatible with Android 8 or newer.

 Fitbit has now also announced a line of "made for Fitbit" accessories for each of the 3 new devices, including some snazzy straps that have vegan leather options, so everyone can get involved.